Vibrant Lemon Polenta Cake is a delicious, elegant, gluten-free dessert. Simple and refined. The perfect way to end a meal.

 - icing sugar

-This polenta cake recipe, you will notice it calls for caster sugar.
+This cake recipe calls for caster sugar.
 In North America, we don’t have caster sugar, but what we do have is superfine sugar.

 If you have ever bought this before, you know how expensive it is for a small amount.
 Did you know you can make it at home?
 Yup, all you have to do is put regular granulated white sugar into your blender and turn it into caster sugar.
 So much cheaper than paying the high prices at the store for this baking ingredient.